frizzleqq/databricks-bundle-implementation/README.md

 uv run pytest -v
 ```

-Based on whether Databricks Connect (the `dev` default) is enabled or not the Unit-Tests try to use a Databricks Cluster or start a local Spark session with Delta support.
+Based on whether Databricks Connect is enabled or not the Unit-Tests try to use a Databricks Cluster or start a local Spark session with Delta support.
 * On Databricks the unit-tests currently assume the catalog `unit_tests` exists (not ideal).

 > **Note:** For local Spark Java is required.
 On Windows Spark/Delta requires HADOOP libraries and generally does not run well, opt for `wsl` instead.